Talal of Jordan: Reign

 Talal ascended the Jordanian throne after the assassination of his father, Abdullah I, in Jerusalem.
-His son Hussein, who was accompanying his grandfather at Friday prayers, was also nearly a victim.
+Abdullah I was killed by a Palestinian amid rumours that he had been planning to sign a peace treaty with the newly established state of Israel.
+Talal's son Hussein, who was accompanying his grandfather at Friday prayers, was also nearly a victim.
 On 20 July 1951, Prince Hussein travelled to Jerusalem to perform Friday prayers at the Al-Aqsa Mosque with his grandfather, King Abdullah I. An assassin, fearing that the king might normalise relations with the State of Israel, killed Abdullah, but the 15-year-old Hussein survived.

-During his short reign he was responsible for the formation of a liberalised constitution for the Hashemite Kingdom of Jordan, which made the government collectively, and the ministers individually, responsible before the Jordanian Parliament.
+During his short reign he was responsible for the formation of a liberalised constitution for the Hashemite Kingdom of Jordan, which made the government collectively, and the ministers individually, responsible to the Jordanian Parliament.
 The constitution was ratified on 1 January 1952.
 King Talal is also judged as having done much to smooth the previously strained relations between Jordan and the neighbouring Arab states of Egypt and Saudi Arabia.

-Talal has been described by his cousin Prince Ra'ad bin Zeid in a 2002 interview as having "very anti-British sentiments", caused by Britain's failure to fully comply with their agreement with his grandfather Sharif Hussein ibn Ali in the McMahon–Hussein Correspondence to establish an independent Arab kingdom under his rule.
+Talal has been described by his cousin Prince Ra'ad bin Zeid in a 2002 interview as having "very anti-British sentiments" due to Britain's failure to fully comply with the agreement outlined with his grandfather Sharif Hussein ibn Ali in the McMahon–Hussein correspondence to establish an independent Arab kingdom under his rule.
 Talal was described by British resident in Transjordan Sir Alec Kirkbride in a 1939 correspondence as being "at heart, deeply anti-British".
 However, Kirkbride doubted the meaningfulness of this animosity towards the British, owing it purely to the "tension" between Talal and his father Emir Abdullah and Talal's desire to create of himself as a "big nuisance as possible".

-Israeli historian Avi Shlaim, however, argues that Talal's contempt for the British was genuine as he "bitterly resented British affairs in the affairs of his country" and that such hostility towards the British was downplayed by Kirkbride due to Britain's "self-serving" interests to "protect her reputation".
-Furthermore, at the time of the succession crisis that occurred after King Abdullah I's assassination, Talal was described by contemporary Egyptian and Syrian press as a "great patriotic anti- imperialist" in contrast to his half-brother Naif, who also sought the throne, and was denounced as "weak- minded and entirely subservient to British influence".
+Israeli historian Avi Shlaim, however, argues that Talal's hostility towards Britain was genuine as he "bitterly resented British interference in the affairs of his country" and that such sentiments were downplayed by Kirkbride due to his "self-serving" attempt to "protect [Britain's] reputation".
+Furthermore, at the time of the succession crisis that occurred after King Abdullah I's assassination, Talal was described by contemporary Egyptian and Syrian press as a "great patriotic anti-imperialist" in contrast to his half-brother Naif, who also sought the throne, and was denounced as "weak-minded and entirely subservient to British influence".

+A series of stamps bearing King Talal's image were issued to commemorate his ascension to the throne, but were pulled and ultimately burned (with several examples surviving) after he abdicated in 1952.
+Additionally, there was an attempt to include his image on Jordanian currency in 1951, though no notes are known to have been printed and released for circulation.